netxph/sb-capstone/docs/data-story.md

 While the transcript is in running time format, it'll be good to compress and flatten them to summarize what happened per offer group and customer.
 Since the duration of offer is not uniform, we observed, that the latest offer replaces the old one as the active offer.
 Also we've learned that only one offer per customer are given per wave.
 This is where the complex transformation comes in, which required me to create a little logic behind transformation to achieve this one.
 In the end I was able to flatten the transcript with the following new features.

-* wave - the current wave for an offer
+* wave - the current wave for an offer.
+This is captured by getting the date range of in between offer received events and numbered them from 1-6.
+All events in between those date range are set with the corresponding wave number.
 * diffs - the average time difference in between events.
 This will be handful later when designing an offer.
+This was taken by performing a running diff on a sorted time data group per customer.
+The first event is always 0, therefore, to normalize the mean difference in the flatten format, the first one's value is replaced by the mean of the diffs.
 * received, viewed, completed - they are now columns with bool values when these events are met.
 Viewed are discarded if they are done after the offer is completed, therefore set to false.
 * purchased - it's a bool summary if the customer has received, viewed and completed the offer, thus a successful offer.
-* amount - this is now sum amount spent related to offer
+* amount - this is now sum amount spent related to offer.
+This is calculated by getting all the transactions needed to complete the offer.
+Then getting the sum of that transaction.
-* non_offer_amount - this is the sum amount spent not related to offer
+* non_offer_amount - this is the sum amount spent not related to offer.
+This is the sum of all other transactions if there are no active offers or the current offer is already been completed.
 * mapped_offer - based on our understanding of how transcript works, we have able to successfully map the offer to any events.
+This is the active offer on the current wave.
 * spendings - amount + non-offer amount, sums up the amount spent on each waves
-* recommended_offer - the offer id only if the offer is successful (purchased=true)
+* recommended_offer - the offer ids only if the offer is successful (purchased=true)

 Aside from these, portfolio and profile dataset are also merged with this dataset.
 The entire transcript is right merged with the profile dataset to capture those who are not given any offer and didn't do anything during those wave period.